Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Measuring Diver Ability

-Difficulty bias and round bias are defined in terms of a judges' mark that does not reflect a diver's ability.
-In other words, the definition of statistical bias applies, as given by $E(\theta - \hat{\theta})$, where $\theta$ represents a diver's true ability and $\hat{\theta}$ represents an estimate of a diver's ability.
+We now turn to an examination of the difference in a diver's ability versus their scores.
+We call this difference the ``discrepancy''.
+Discrepancy is defined in terms of a judge's mark that does not reflect a diver's ability.
+In other words, the definition of statistical bias applies, as given by $E(\theta - \hat{\theta})$, where $\theta$ represents a diver's true ability and $\hat{\theta}$ represents an estimate of a diver's ability as given by a judge's score.
 Ideally, the expected value of the difference of the diver's ability and the estimate of that ability is 0.
-In order to estimate the score bias, we need a reasonable estimate for a diver's true ability, $\theta$.
+In order to estimate discrepancy, we need a reasonable estimate for a diver's true ability, $\theta$.

-Measuring overall diver ability is a tricky thing.
-Diving, especially high school diving, does not have a technical judging panel, as in ice skating or gymnastics, to assure that the athletes do the jumps and flips that a routine demands.
+Measuring overall athlete ability in the absence of an objective measure, such as a clock or a tape measure, is a tricky thing.
+Diving, especially high school diving, does not have a technical judging panel, as in World Championship ice skating or gymnastics, to assure that the athletes complete the rotations and twists that a dive demands.
 In high school competitions, there are no announcers examining every frame of an instant replay.
 There is research using videos from a diving competition to measure characteristics of dives that typically differentiate a good dive from a bad one, such as height of splash, distance of entry from the end of the board, and angle of entry \cite{luedeker2022}.
-That work showed that the judges' scores are closely aligned with quantitative values measured from the video evidence, and only in one instance of multiple dives would the ordinal standing of the divers have been affected in a way that mattered by a difference between scores using only the video evidence and versus scores given by the judges.
+That work showed that the judges' scores are closely aligned with quantitative values measured from the video evidence.
+In only one instance would the ordinal standing of the divers have been affected in a way that mattered by a difference between scores using only the video evidence versus scores given by the judges.
 In other words, trained diving judges are generally quite accurate when it comes to judging dive quality within a diving competition.
 The same work also showed that untrained diving judges are unreliable when it comes to qualitative scores matching quantitative measurements \cite{luedeker2022}.